NxPKG/khulnasoft-docs/content/fundamentals/setup/add-multiple-sites-automation.md

 {{<render file="_automation-number-limitations.md">}}
 <br/>

-After that, you cannot have more pending sites than active sites associated with your Cloudflare account.
+After that, you cannot have more pending sites than active sites associated with your Khulnasoft account.
 We recommend waiting until your pending sites have been [activated](/dns/zone-setups/reference/domain-status/) before adding additional domains.

 ## Common issues